pceric/kafka-offset-lag-for-prometheus/README.md

 * DEBUG=true or false (default false)
 * ALGORITHM=The SASL algorithm sha256 or sha512 as mechanism (default "")
 * ENABLE_CURRENT_OFFSET=Enable current offset consumer group metric (default false)
+* ENABLE_NEW_PROTOCOL=Enables usage of newer Kafka API calls, which allows to report more accurate metrics.
+For that option you`ll need Kafka of at least v0.10.2.0

 You may also build and run locally using cli arguments.
 See the Dockerfile for build instructions.